 Certain app services—such as Game Center and In-App Purchase—are available only to members of the Apple Developer Program who distribute their apps through the store.
-These services require additional configuration in your Xcode project, Member Center, and sometimes iTunes Connect.
+These services require additional configuration in your Xcode project, your developer account, and sometimes iTunes Connect.
 App services that don’t require iTunes Connect configuration are also available to Apple Developer Enterprise Program apps.
 Some app services are for certain types of apps, such as games and Newsstand apps, and provide additional sources of revenue, such as In-App Purchase and iAd Network.

 This chapter describes all the steps that you perform to access app services from your app.
+For the list of the capabilities available for your type of app, see Supported Capabilities.

 An entitlement is a single right granted to a particular app, tool, or other executable that gives it additional permissions above and beyond what it would ordinarily have.
 The term entitlement is most commonly used in the context of a sandbox, and to a lesser degree for an App ID.
 Regardless of the location, an entitlement is a piece of configuration information included in your app’s code signature—telling the system to allow your app to access certain resources or perform certain operations.
 In effect, an entitlement extends the sandbox and capabilities of your app to allow a particular operation to occur.